patrickballantyne/CDRC-Retail-Catchment-Training/README.md

 ---

-This practical was written by Patrick Ballantyne (P.J.Ballantyne@liverpool.ac.uk) and conceptualised by Dr. Les Dolega (L.Dolega@liverpool.ac.uk).
+These materials were written by Patrick Ballantyne (P.J.Ballantyne@liverpool.ac.uk) and conceptualised by Dr. Les Dolega (L.Dolega@liverpool.ac.uk).
 Thanks to Dr. Nick Bearman (nick@geospatialtrainingsolutions.co.uk) for their assistance and advice in putting together these materials.

 This work is  licensed under the Creative Commons Attribution-ShareAlike 4.0 International License.
 To view a copy of this license, visit http://creativecommons.org/licenses/by-sa/4.0/deed.en.